neerazz/TriArchitect-Agent/resources/paper/main.md

 ## 1. Introduction

 ### 1.1 The Legacy Code Crisis
-My research and recent benchmarks (e.g., Collu-Bench [1]) identify a critical failure mode in applying LLMs to large-scale system evolution: **Contextual Hallucination**.
+Our research and recent benchmarks (e.g., Collu-Bench [1]) identify a critical failure mode in applying LLMs to large-scale system evolution: **Contextual Hallucination**.
 Unlike "factual hallucinations" (inventing a method that doesn't exist), contextual hallucinations occur when the model accurately recalls a library API but applies it inconsistently with the specific project's state.
 For example:
 -   **Dependency Drift:** Updating a service class to use Spring Boot 3 annotations while the `pom.xml` still declares Spring Boot 2 dependencies.
 -   **Partial Migration:** Migrating a Consumer interface to a functional style in one file, while leaving the Producer interface legacy-style in another, causing integration failures.
 -   **Zombie Imports:** Re-importing deprecated classes (e.g., `sun.misc.Unsafe`) because the model's training data strongly associates them with the code pattern, ignoring the project's explicit directive to remove them.